Cal NERDS

 Overview

-UC Berkeley’s NSF B2D program is connected to the NSF LSAMP network of alliances.
-Through this program, the NSF seeks to continue its goal of increasing the number of ethnically underrepresented students completing STEM doctoral degrees by offering recipients the opportunity to enroll in graduate program without the financial burden.
-Typically each B2D fellows receives a ~$30,000 fellowship during their first two years, and the cost of the next three years is paid for by the department (contingent upon availability of funding).
-Other benefits include advising and advocacy, professional development, conference travel, a supportive community, and access to a diversity student center.
-Typically one UC LSAMP Alliance applies for the grant each year, meaning that it this opportunity to apply rotates among the UC system.
-UC Berkeley hopes to be given the opportunity to write this grant for the 2025 cycle if approved by our statewide office at UC Riverside.
+UC Berkeley’s NSF B2D Fellowship program is connected to the NSF LSAMP network of alliances.
+Through this program, the NSF seeks to continue its goal of increasing the number of ethnically underrepresented students completing STEM doctoral degrees by offering recipients the opportunity to enroll in STEM graduate program without the financial burden.
+Typically each B2D fellows receives a $30,000+ fellowship during their first two years, and the cost of the next three years is paid for by the department (contingent upon availability of funding).
+Other benefits include advising and advocacy, professional development, conference travel, a supportive community, and access to a student center.

 NSF B2D Fellow Maribel in her mechanical engineering research lab